zmarg1/team8gui/README.md

 The user can also Select a patient by clicking the Select Button on the patient page which will update the home screen with their information.
 There are other buttons which are used to remove a patient from the database by clicking the Delete button and a Clear Database button which is used to clear the database.

-The functions are called by various buttons with onClick for example:
+The functions are called by various buttons with onClick.
+Example of button adding the Patient to the database

 ```
 <button